-Our landscape operations with be very minimal.
-It may however include include some mowing that can result in grass clippings, dirt, mulch, including fertilizers, pesticides and other pollutants to fall or be left on our paved areas.
-The primary pollutant impairing the above ground detention basin and then to Farmington Creek is organic material so it is vital that the paved areas with direct connection to the City storm drain systems remain clean of landscape debris.
-The Landscape Maintenance SOP is written to control and manage this potential pollution source affecting Farmington Creek.
+Our landscape operations can result in grass clippings, sticks, branches, dirt, mulch, fertilizers, pesticides and other pollutants to fall or be left on our paved areas.
+This waste material will settle in our storm drain system increasing maintenance cost and solid and dissolved waste in our runoff can pass through our storm drain system ultimately polluting waters of the state.
+The primary pollutant impairing the Spring Creek is organic material so it is vital that our paved areas with direct connection to the City storm drain systems remain clean of landscape debris.

+Use our Landscape Maintenance SOP to prevent this potential pollution source from affecting the waters of the state.